Dušan Makavejev

 Dušan Makavejev (Душан Макавејев, /sh/; 13 October 1932 – 25 January 2019) was a Serbian film director and screenwriter.
 He is known for his groundbreaking films of Yugoslav cinema in the late 1960s and early 1970s—many of which belong to the Black Wave.
+His films combined documentary and fictional elements with political satire, experimental editing, and explorations of sexuality.
 Makavejev's most internationally successful film was the 1971 political satire W.R.: Mysteries of the Organism, which he both directed and wrote.

 Career

 Makavejev's first three feature films, Man Is Not a Bird (1965, starring actress and icon of the "Black Wave" period in film, Milena Dravić), Love Affair, or the Case of the Missing Switchboard Operator (1967, starring actress and icon of the "Black Wave" period in film, Eva Ras) and Innocence Unprotected (1968), all won him international acclaim.
 The last-mentioned won the Silver Bear Extraordinary Prize of the Jury at the 18th Berlin International Film Festival.
 In 1970 he was a member of the jury at the 20th Berlin International Film Festival.
 In 1991 he was a member of the jury at the 17th Moscow International Film Festival.

 His 1971 movie W.R.: Mysteries of the Organism (starring Milena Dravić, Jagoda Kaloper, and Ivica Vidović) was banned in Yugoslavia due to its sexual and political content.
 He described authoritarian figures in the film as people who are not in control of themselves striving to control others.
-The political scandal surrounding Makavejev's film was symptomatic of an increasingly oppressive political climate in Yugoslavia that effectively ended the director's domestic career and resulted in his leaving Yugoslavia to live and work abroad in Europe and North America.
-Makavejev's next film, Sweet Movie (1974), was the first feature work that the director produced entirely outside of Yugoslavia (the film was made in Canada).
+The political scandal surrounding Makavejev's film effectively ended the director's domestic career and resulted in his leaving Yugoslavia to live and work abroad in Europe and North America.
+Makavejev's next film, Sweet Movie (1974), was the first feature work that the director produced entirely outside of Yugoslavia (the film was made in Canada, France, Germany and in the Netherlands).
 The film's explicit depiction of sex together with its bold treatment of the more taboo dimensions of sexuality reduced the size of its audience (i.e. it was largely confined to the art house context) and also resulted in the film's being censored in several countries.
 Makavejev said: "After Sweet Movie it was as if I had burned all my bridges.
 I just lost the chance to talk to producers."